What are the Most Common Wrist Injuries From a Car Accident?

 Information available from Yale Medicine states that individuals who sustain a risk factor will likely need to wear a cast or a splint for around five to six weeks and then undergo physical therapy to regain strength and restore range of motion.
 In some cases, individuals may need surgery in order to fix a severe wrist fracture, and this could significantly increase the recovery time.

-Individuals who sustained a broken wrist as a result of a car accident should seek assistance from an attorney who can help them recover compensation from an at-fault party.
+Individuals who sustained a broken wrist as a result of an accident should seek assistance from an experienced auto accident attorney in Chicago who can help them recover compensation from an at-fault party.